ms/buildtogether.tech/tooling/index.md

     different languages.
 They found that <span
     g="curly_brace_language">curly-brace languages</span> like Java and Perl
     were as hard for people to learn as a language with a randomly designed syntax.
-(They really did roll *Dungeons & Dragons* dice to pick random names and characters for a made-up language as an <span g="experimental_control">experimental control</span>.)
-Other languages like
-    [Ruby][ruby] and [Python][python] were significantly easier to learn, and they are now building a language called [Quorum][quorum] by testing the usability of every language feature.
+(They rolled *Dungeons & Dragons* dice to pick random names and characters for a made-up language.)
+Other languages like [Ruby][ruby] and [Python][python] were significantly easier to learn, and they are now building a language called [Quorum][quorum] by testing the usability of every language feature.

-Strong typing helps, but only a little.
+Static typing helps, but only a little.
-:   A <span g="strong_typing">strongly-typed</span> language like Java requires
+:   A <span g="static_typing">statically-typed</span> language like Java requires
     programmers to specify the data type of each variable; a <span g="dynamic_typing">dynamically-typed</span> one like Python doesn't require
     them, though you can add them if you want, while TypeScript adds types as a